bitcoin/bitcoin/doc/descriptors.md

 preferable in cases where there are more signers.
 This signing flow is also included in the test / Python example.
 [The test](/test/functional/wallet_multisig_descriptor_psbt.py) is meant to be documentation as much as it is a functional test, so it is kept as simple and readable as possible.

+#### Basic Miniscript-enabled "decaying" multisig example

+For an example of a multisig that starts as 4-of-4 and "decays" to 3-of-4, 2-of-4, and finally 1-of-4 at each future halvening block height, see [this functional test](/test/functional/wallet_miniscript_decaying_multisig_descriptor_psbt.py).

+This has the same "architecture" and signing flow as the above [Basic multisig example](#basic-multisig-example).
+The basic steps are identical aside from the descriptor that defines this wallet, which is of the form: `wsh(thresh(4,pk(XPUB1),s:pk(XPUB2),s:pk(XPUB3),s:pk(XPUB4),sln:after(t1),sln:after(t2),sln:after(t3)))`.

+[The test](/test/functional/wallet_miniscript_decaying_multisig_descriptor_psbt.py) is meant to be documentation as much as it is a functional test, so it is kept as simple and readable as possible.

 ### BIP32 derived keys and chains